 The changing environments (e.g. cold temperatures inside, toasty warm temperature inside) during cold season are some of the reason why our winter skin needs extra care to prevent drying.
 It's worth switching your face wash for an oil cleanser, cleansing balm (contains oils) or cream cleanser, ultimately chose whichever one works best for you.
 All three type of cleansers lifts the makeup and dirt off your skin, without stripping skin of its natural oils.
 Look for cleansers with shea butter-rich vitamin E which works in blocking free radicals from our body thus reducing wrinkles and making the skin look youthful and Vitamin A, with antioxidant properties, aids collagen production and helps damaged skin heal like Sönd Cleans Slate Cream Cleanser containing; shea butter, cocoa butter, chamomile, marigold, apricot, and jojoba.

 Just like sunscreen in the summer is fundamental to our skincare routine, moisturiser needs to be equally as important especially during the colder months.
+How to look after dry skin is especially important in the winter.
 The cold air can strip the moisture out of your skin and shrink your pores, which can cause heat to increase under the skin and produce oily skin, redness rashes and acne.
 It's worth looking for a pre-moisturiser serum with hyaluronic acid, a naturally occurring substance found in our joints, eye sockets, skin and other tissues in the body providing help in elasticity, flexibility, moisture and retaining collagen.
 For an extra daily hydration look for products containing olive oil abundant in antioxidants, vitamin E, and fatty acids omega-6 and omega-3.
 You can also use organic olive oil directly on your skin or mix a couple of drops to your skin moisturiser for extra hydration.
 Moringa Oleifera is another ingredient to look out for as it is rich in vitamin C (helps the repair of body tissues and formation of collagen), vitamin B (retains moisture), vitamin A ( helps develop tissue necessary for firm skin) and contains purifying skin properties.
 You can find products containing hyaluronic acid, olive oil, moringa and other active ingredients designed to hydrate your skin as it penetrates to the deepest layer of the skin, helping to restore its natural barrier like our Sönd Strength Training Serum.

 Adjust your diet